SciStarter/Circuit/k8s/notes.md

     DATABASE_URL=postgres://postgres:NoPe@postgres-beta/postgres
     POSTGRES_PASSWORD=NoPe

-Create file secrets/superuser.env containing SUPERUSER_EMAIL and SUPERUSER_PASSWORD, then
+Create file secrets/superuser.env containing SUPERUSER_EMAIL and
+SUPERUSER_PASSWORD, then

     kubectl create secret generic superuser-secret-beta --from-env-file=secrets/superuser.env

+These settings are used to create a superuser account if it doesn’t exist.
+It’s recommended to change the superuser password as one of your first actions after deployment.